phelpsw/spacejunk.js/README.md

+# Satellite Mapping App

 # Node Todo App

 A Node app built with MongoDB and Angular.
 For demonstration purposes and a tutorial.

-Node provides the RESTful API.
-Angular provides the frontend and accesses the API.
-MongoDB stores like a hoarder.
+This was adapted from [github](http://github.com:scotch-io/node-todo) and the associated [article](http://scotch.io/tutorials/javascript/creating-a-single-page-todo-app-with-node-and-angular)

 ## Requirements